sap218/misc/README.md

 ### BCS Lovelace Colloquium
 "Making websites pretty" - based on web design and how 'someone has to do it' - 2017.
 <br />
-Bioinformatics Research Project (see poster) - 2018.
+"An analysis of current state of the art software on nanopore metagenomic data" - bioinformatics research project (see poster) - 2018.

 ### Undergraduate Dissertation
 Web-based project (2017).
 Skills: HTML, CSS, PHP, JavaScript and business analysis.